 Project overview

-Local Land Services is supporting producer Shannon Arnall in the Crookwell region on a grazing demonstration to determine fertiliser use on pastures and productivity.
+Local Land Services supported producer Shannon Arnall in the Crookwell region on a grazing demonstration to determine fertiliser use on pastures and productivity.

 - Location: ‘Carinya’, Laggan